laredoza/SunSynk-Mqtt/README.md

 - [ ] Implement Mqtt
 ### Overview
 - [x] Expose current status as an api end point
+- [x] Expose weather as an api end point
+- [x] Expose generation power flow as an api end point
-- [ ] Expose weather as an api end point
+- [ ] Expose plant info as an api end point
-- [ ] Expose generation purpose as an api end point
+- [ ] Expose status as an api end point
-- [ ] Expose generation as an api end point
+- [x] Expose generation purpose as an api end point
+- [x] Expose abnormal statistics as an api end point
 - [ ] Expose investment return rate as an api end point
 - [ ] Expose energy conservation rate as an api end point
 - [ ] Implement Mqtt